Skip to content

 This example uses a React frontend and a Node.js backend, but you can use any frontend and backend technology you like.

-1. Add an endpoint on your server to create an Answer.
+1. Add an endpoint on your server to create a conversation.

 POST /api/v1/conversations/answer responds with an answer which includes: